 Once absorbed into the skin, retinol and retinal must first be converted into retinoic acid.
 Enzymes in keratinocytes (epidermal skin cells) drive these crucial conversion processes.

 Retinal (retinaldehyde) is just one conversion step removed from becoming retinoic acid.
-Retinol, on the other hand, requires two conversion steps (Retinol -> Retinal -> Retinoic acid).
+Retinol, on the other hand, requires two conversion steps (Retinol → Retinal → Retinoic acid).

+It's hard to overstate the importance of enzymes.
+The dependence on enzymes determines whether a retinoid is actually beneficial to the skin.
 For example, beta-carotene, when ingested, is converted into retinal by enzymatic reactions in the gut.
 However, these enzymes in the cells lining the gut that convert beta-carotene into retinal are not present in skin cells.
 For this reason, beta-carotene cannot be converted into retinoic acid in the skin and has absolutely no benefit to the skin as a topical retinoid.
-This is why you can’t just rub carrot juice onto your skin and expect any benefit even though carrot juice is full of retinoids.
+This is why you can't just rub carrot juice onto your skin and expect any benefit even though carrot juice is full of retinoids.

 Once retinol and/or retinal is converted into retinoic acid, it then activates our skin cells to power the regeneration cycle.
 To be more specific, the sequence goes like this: